 An illustrious history of Eliza’s Manor spans over three centuries.
 Built in 1861 by CW Wyatt a member of the Provincial Council and the Executive Council, he then sold it a couple of years later to a merchant Maurice Harris.
-HF Pyne (of Pyne Gould Guinness – PGG) bought the property in 1908 and began extensive renovations incorporating the timeless elegance the Manor House is known for – including installing the Kauri timber staircase in the foyer entrance which was crafted in Scotland and shipped back to NZ in one piece.
+HF Pyne (of Pyne Gould Guinness – PGG) brought the property in 1908 and began extensive renovations incorporating the timeless elegance the Manor is known for – including installing the Kauri timber staircase in the foyer entrance which was crafted in Scotland and shipped back to NZ in one piece.

 Following that the house became a boarding house, a private hospital, a lodging house, family home and then as it currently stands – luxurious accommodation and function venue.
-Eliza’s Manor was significantly damaged in the 2011 Christchurch Earthquakes but rebuilt and made stronger bringing the manor house up to code.
+Eliza’s Manor was significantly damaged in the 2011 Christchurch earthquakes but rebuilt and made stronger bringing the manor house up to code.